primo-io/prototype-documentation/index.md

 #MORE IMPORTANT
 The license under we released the Primo Play Set gives you the freedom of building your own Prototype.
-However, you are not entitled to sell it as Primo, under any circumstances.
-Also, if you make a derivative of our product, you have to quote the original project (as we do with all our sources), and use our same license: [CC by-nc-sa 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+However, **you are not entitled to sell it as Primo**, under any circumstances.
+Also, if you make a derivative of our product, you have to quote the original project (as we do with all our sources), and use our same license: [CC by-nc-sa 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/). <br>
 This is not just to protect intellectual property, but also to keep a track of the flow of ideas.
-As we are spending a lot of time and resources to keep this documentation free and accessible, we also encourage you to "give back" and post your derivatives, results, suggestions, insults and praises on our forum.
+As we are spending a lot of time and resources to keep this documentation free and accessible, we also encourage you to "give back" and post your derivatives, results, suggestions, insults and praises.
 We are more than happy to hear and answer your feedbacks and blog cool stuff.

 ##1.
 What is Primo